snakemake/snakemake-interface-scheduler-plugins/README.md

-# Snakemake Logger Plugin Interface
+# Snakemake Scheduler Plugin Interface

 This package provides a stable interface for interactions between Snakemake and its scheduler plugins.